ventus-ag/docs/_docs/tutorials/creating-custom-images.md

 ---
-title: Creating custom images on a Linux instance
+title: How to create and delete custom images in Ventus Cloud
-description: How to create and delete custom images on a Linux instance
+description: How to create and delete custom images in Ventus Cloud
 tags: [ featured, tutorial ]
 # permalink: /creating-custom-images/
 ---
-# Creating custom images on a Linux instance
+# Creating custom images
 {: .no_toc }
 ---

-In this page, you can find an explanation of *how to create and delete custom images on a Linux instance*.
+In this page, you can find an explanation of *how to create and delete custom images in Ventus Cloud*.

 You can create custom images from:
 - `source disks`,